- This Website

 This is the easiest and simplest way to pay.
 To set up a direct debit please complete our Direct Debit Form.
 You will need to enter your rent reference number and bank details.

-The Council collects direct debits monthly, on the 1st or 15th or 28th of each month (or next working day) or fortnightly on a Friday.
+The Council collects direct debits monthly, on the 15th or 28th of each month (or next working day) or fortnightly on a Friday.

 The amount payable will automatically alter to take into account any changes to your rent.
 The Council can automatically adjust the amount collected to take into account these changes.